HenryMhene/ticket/README.md

 ### Pull Requests

-- Fork the repository and create your branch from `master`
+- Fork the repository and create your branch from `main`
 - If you've added code that should be tested, add tests
 - If you've changed APIs, update the documentation
 - Ensure the test suite passes